Brooke Foss Westcott: Early teaching career

 After obtaining his degree, Westcott remained in residence at Trinity.
-In 1849, he obtained his fellowship; and in the same year he was made deacon by his old headmaster, Prince Lee, later Bishop of Manchester.
+In 1849, he obtained his fellowship; and in the same year, he was made deacon by his old headmaster, James Prince Lee, now Bishop of Manchester.
 In 1851 he was ordained and became an assistant master at Harrow School.
 As well as studying, Westcott took pupils at Cambridge; fellow readers included his school friend Lightfoot and two other men who became his attached and lifelong friends, Edward White Benson and Fenton Hort.
 The friendship with Lightfoot and Hort influenced his future life and work.

 He devoted much attention to philosophical, patristic and historical studies, but his main interest was in New Testament work.
 In 1851, he published his Norrisian prize essay with the title Elements of the Gospel Harmony.
 The Cambridge University Norrisian Prize for theology was established in 1781 by the will of John Norris Esq of Whitton, Norfolk for the best essay by a candidate between the ages of twenty and thirty on a theological subject.

 He combined his school duties with his theological research and literary writings.
-He worked at Harrow for nearly twenty years under C. J. Vaughan and Henry Montagu Butler, but he was never good at maintaining discipline among large numbers.
+He worked at Harrow for nearly twenty years under Charles Vaughan and Henry Montagu Butler, but he was never good at maintaining discipline among large numbers.